-Most households now, and even establishments, have coffee makers now because of the convenience they provide and the top quality coffee they can brew.
+Most households now, and even establishments, have coffee makers because of their convenience and the top-quality coffee they can brew.
 Add to that the affordable ones that don’t sacrifice performance.
-But as you know, not all coffee makers are the same and some are harder to clean than the others.
+But as you know, not all coffee makers are the same, and some are harder to clean than others.

 This led us to the question: can coffee makers kill bacteria?
-Well, water in a coffee maker heats up and we know bacteria die in boiling water.
-But, that’s the problem: water in coffee makers does not actually reach the boiling point!
+Water in a coffee maker heats up, and we know bacteria die in boiling water.
+But, that’s the problem: water in coffee makers does not reach the boiling point!
 Thus, coffee makers do not kill bacteria!

-In fact, and unfortunately really, coffee makers are great breeding grounds for bacteria to thrive!
-A research study actually found 35 to 67 different kinds of bacteria in 9 different Nespresso machines.
+In fact, and unfortunately, really, coffee makers are great breeding grounds for bacteria to thrive!
+A research study found 35 to 67 bacteria in 9 different Nespresso machines.
 Yikes!
 And this includes well-known brands such as Keurig and Mr. Coffee.
 No brand is an exemption.

 But, don’t fret!
 You don’t have to throw your coffee maker away.
-Regularly rinsing and washing the capsule container with warm soapy water can help decrease the presence of bacteria.
+Instead, regularly rinsing and washing the capsule container with warm soapy water can help decrease bacteria.

 Let’s touch base with what a coffee maker is first.
-Obviously, it’s a machine that makes coffee and has been around for hundreds of years!
-Most of the coffee makers work under the same concept: brewing coffee by pouring hot water over the grounds for extraction and infusion to take place.
-After that, grounds are trapped and strained so you’re left with your delicious cup of Joe!
+It’s a coffee machine that has been around for hundreds of years!
+Most coffee makers work under the same concept: brewing coffee by pouring hot water over the grounds for extraction and infusion.
+After that, the grounds are trapped and strained, leaving you with your delicious cup of Joe!

 The different types of coffee machines are: